 Who took part

-The highest volume of respondents are those with the following job titles (with Product Marketing Manager being the most represented at 35%):
+The highest volume of respondents have the following job titles:

 - Product Marketing Manager